Cooley High: Influence

-Reception
+Reception and legacy

 Cooley High was a critical and commercial success.
 Produced on a $750,000 budget, the film grossed $13 million at the domestic box office, making it one of the top 30 highest-grossing films of 1975.

 Jack Slater of The New York Times was positive, writing, "To be black and to watch 'Cooley High' is to see one's vanished innocence—and beauty."
 Slater acknowledged that the movie was being hailed as "a black American Graffiti" but he thought Cooley High had "far more vitality and variety" than that film.
 Gene Siskel of the Chicago Tribune gave the film 3.5 stars out of 4 and wrote that the opening 10 minutes "leave you with the impression that 'Cooley High' is going to be nothing more than a series of routine and unfunny gags.
 But then the film's magic begins to work, and 'Cooley High' turns into a beguiling story that's affecting, lasting, and worth seeing more than once."

 Arthur D. Murphy of Variety called it "a heartening comedy drama" with "a fine cast of young players" that were "well directed by Michael Schultz", adding that "you don't have to be black to enjoy it immensely."
 Kevin Thomas of the Los Angeles Times called it "a landmark movie, one of the year's most important and heartening pictures, that shows what the black film can be when creative talents are given an opportunity free of the strong sex and violence requirements of the exploitation formulae."

 Jacqueline Trescott of The Washington Post was not so impressed, calling the film's nostalgia "deja vu and hackneyed, antiseptic even."
 She found several comic scenes to be "[w]ell-executed ...
 But these passages still lack a distinctive look and enough fire to raise 'Cooley' above the mediocre mark."
 Reviewing Cooley High for The Monthly Film Bulletin in 1977, Jonathan Rosenbaum said that "Michael Schultz's first feature can be viewed with hindsight as the promising debut of a very talented director, intermittently doing what he can with an uneven and somewhat routine script."

-The film holds an 88% rating on Rotten Tomatoes based on reviews from 17 critics.
+The film holds an 83% rating on Rotten Tomatoes based on reviews from 53 critics.
+The consensus summarizes: "Cooley High crackles with vibrant energy and authenticity, elevated by an impressively natural cast and Michael Schultz's effortless direction."
 Filmmaker Spike Lee included the film on his essential film list entitled List of Films All Aspiring Filmmakers Must See.
 The movie also ranked #23 on Entertainment Weekly's list of the 50 Best High School Movies.
-Metacritic gave the film a score of 72 based in 8 reviews, indicating "generally favorable reviews".
+Metacritic gave the film a score of 72 based in 8 reviews, indicating "generally favorable" reviews.